LL8848/DimNet/README.md

 Contact
 ------
-Feel free to contact me should you have any questions:
+Feel free to contact me should you have any questions/comments:
 Lingnan Lin, Ph.D.
 Email: lingnan dot lin at nist dot gov